 “It’s all in the bag for them — they eat that during the break and go back to third hour,” Freeman said.
 “Students have absolutely loved it.
 They don’t have to worry about getting here earlier to eat breakfast.
 We still have breakfast before school, but now, they don’t have to get here before school to get a breakfast.
 It’s been phenomenal.
 They love the food and what’s being offered.”

 All that led to Thursday’s pep rally in the school’s gym, where New Orleans rapper K. Gates’ unofficial Saints anthem “Black and Gold” blared through the speakers as AHS students took their spots in the stands.

-With many dressed in black-and-gold attire, AHS students chanted “who dat” when Hill ran through a line of cheerleaders into the gym.
+With many dressed in black-and-gold attire, AHS students chanted “Who Dat” when Hill ran through a line of cheerleaders into the gym.
 Wearing his No. 89 jersey, Hill congratulated the students for winning the contest before sharing stories from his career as well as the importance of healthy eating and staying in school.

-After Hill spoke, a few students joined him in at center-court and peppered him with a series of questions, which included:
+After Hill spoke, a few students joined him at center-court and peppered him with a series of questions, which included:

 How do you fuel up before a game?